89% of Organizations Report Network Disruption: Here’s How to Stop It

-If the middle mile is the problem, then the solution is Aryaka’s global SD-WAN.
+If the middle mile is the problem, then the solution is Aryaka’s managed SD-WAN.
 With a purpose-built, software-defined network, Aryaka shortens the distance and provides an optimized network to reduce latency and packet loss.

 With 28 points of presence (POPs) located within 30 milliseconds of 95% of the world’s business users, Aryaka’s network removes the barrier of latency for global data transfer.
 No matter how far business users are from a POP, they are much closer than they would be if their data were to travel over an MPLS link or the public Internet.
 The POPs essentially eliminate the problem of getting data across the world.